skarlekar/smart-quora/README.md

 To vote for an answer:
 1. Click on the question link in the home page of Smart Quora: http://your-host-name:8081/index.html
 2. In the resulting page, enter your click on the _thumbs up_ or _thumbs down_ button next to the answer.
-3. If everything goes well, your vote should be accepted and the vote count should change accordinglyand you should get a notification that your transaction was posted successfully.
+3. If everything goes well, your vote should be accepted and the vote count should change accordingly.
+Additonally, you should get a notification stating that your transaction was posted successfully.
  ![answer](images/sq-answer1.png)

 ### Award an Answer